open-telemetry/opentelemetry-ebpf-profiler/docs/symb-proto/README.md

 ```

 In the failure case, the HTTP status code is 4xx or 5xx.
 The response body
-explains the failure in greater detail, like for example:
+explains the failure in greater detail, for example:

 ```json
 {